GiusepeCasagrande/TankAttack/README.md

 TankAttack
 ==========

-One of the first games that I built, back on 2002 when the only tool I new for it was a Java Applet.
+One of the first games that I built, back on 2002 when the only tool I knew for it was a Java Applet.

 Good memories and not that bad code.